Rules of the Road

 Central Texas Tolling Made Easier

-Central Texas has 8 toll roads operated by 2 separate transportation agencies: The Mobility Authority and TxDOT.
+Central Texas has eight toll roads operated by two separate transportation agencies: The Mobility Authority and TxDOT.
 Each utilizes different billing practices and different billing cycles.
 Knowing which agency operates which toll roads will help you navigate the billing process.

 Here is what you need to know to help you navigate Central Texas toll roads:

 BILLING PRACTICES VARY BY AGENCY.
 The Mobility Authority and TxDOT each operate different toll roads, and each agency has different billing practices and different billing cycles.
 Depending on which toll roads you use, you may receive more than one bill during any given month.

 TxDOT recently capped the fines and fees assessed for non-payment of tolls at a low rate intended to cover administrative fees.
 This was prompted by a call from the Texas legislature following an increased incidence of errors by TxDOT’s billing vendor, which TxDOT has committed to correcting.
 The Mobility Authority differs from TxDOT in that our projects are not funded by taxpayer dollars, but rather by loans and bonds.
 This means we do not have the same flexibility to waive or cap fines and fees charged for habitual non-payment of tolls.
 Repaying our loans and bonds is critical to retaining the confidence of our lenders and investors so that we can continue to implement mobility solutions.
 In addition, we also use a different billing vendor than TxDOT.